GL_Discover Hub_Bonds_1920x1280_PositivePink_02

 Ability to leverage interest rate cycles

 You can also use bonds strategically to take advantage of interest rate cycles.
-For instance, when interest rates are expected to fall, long-term bonds become more attractive because their prices tend to rise as yields drop.
+For instance, when interest rates are expected to fall, long-term bonds can become more attractive because their prices tend to rise as yields drop.

 Conversely, short-term bonds might be preferable in a rising interest rate environment as they are less sensitive to rate changes.
 Understanding these dynamics allows investors to decide when and how to invest in bonds.